Table of Contents:

 In some cases, scammers hold onto the squatted domain name without impersonating the original website, just to sell it back to the business and make quick profits.

-With typosquatting, scammers try to lure in customers that end up mistyping the web address of a business.
+With typosquatting, scammers try to lure in customers who end up mistyping the web address of a business.
 They register domains that have similar names as some businesses but with a small difference – there is a typo in the domain names.

 Sometimes the typo is so small that you may not even notice it, especially when you get directed to a website that looks almost identical to the original website in terms of design and content.